What It Is

 What Is Its Intended Impact

-Partisans, or possibly members of other groups in conflict, will view counter-partisans in a more positive, humane light and, thus, feel better able to develop relationships with those they disagree with.
+Partisans, or possibly members of other groups in conflict, will view counter-partisans in a more positive and humane light, thus feeling better able to develop relationships with those whom they disagree with.

 Evidence That It Works